-Mobile live streaming is an excellent way to connect with your audience from any location using live streaming apps.
+Mobile live streaming is an excellent way to connect with your audience from anywhere.
 There was a time when broadcasting live from a remote location required a lot of expensive and bulky equipment.
 However, thanks to the advances in technology, live streaming has become more accessible in recent years via internet-enabled mobile devices such as cell phones and tablets.
 Mobile live streaming allows anyone to broadcast whenever and wherever they want easily.

-Chances are, you already have a live streaming platform on your phone.
-Facebook, Twitter, and Instagram all offer live streaming features directly in their mobile apps.
+Chances are, you already have a live streaming platform on your phone, as most social media platforms offer live streaming features directly in their mobile apps.
 Many people choose to live stream to social media because it gives access to an existing audience.
 However, live streaming through native apps is limiting because you can only stream to that social platform.
 Fortunately, the Streamlabs Mobile App for iOS and Android allows you to stream from your mobile device, including multistreaming, to different social media destinations (available for Ultra subscribers only).

 How to Stream on Mobile